MK Pritzker

-Mary Kathryn "MK" Pritzker (née Muenster; born 1967) is an American civic leader and philanthropist.
-As the wife of Governor JB Pritzker, she has served as the First Lady of Illinois since 2019.
+Mary Kathryn Pritzker (née Muenster; born 1967) is an American philanthropist.
+As the wife of Governor JB Pritzker, she has been the First Lady of Illinois since 2019.
+Pritzker is the former director of the Pritzker Family Foundation and is the founder of the Evergreen Invitational equestrian competition.
 In 2023, she authored a book about the Illinois Governor's Mansion titled A House That Made History: The Illinois Governors Mansion, Legacy of an Architectural Treasure.
-Pritzker is the former director of the Pritzker Family Foundation and is the founder of the Evergreen Invitational equestrian competition.

-Early life, family, and education
+Early life and education

 Pritzker was born Mary Kathryn Muenster in 1967 in Lincoln, Nebraska to Theodore Muenster Jr. and Karen Muenster.
 She grew up in a politically active family in Nebraska and Sioux Falls, South Dakota.
-Her father was the Democratic nominee in the 1990 senatorial race in South Dakota and served as chief of staff to Democratic South Dakota Governor Richard Kneip.
+Her father was the Democratic nominee in the 1990 US Senate election in South Dakota and served as chief of staff to Democratic Governor of South Dakota Richard F. Kneip.
 Her mother served in the South Dakota Senate from 1985 to 1992 and was the minority whip from 1988 to 1992.
 Pritzker's paternal great-grandfather, Benjamin Albin Goble, was the sheriff and county supervisor of Gage County, Nebraska.
 Pritzker's father grew up on a farm in Beatrice, Nebraska that had been given as a land grant to their family during the American Civil War.
 Her grandmother, Marcelene Muenster, taught her how to sew, crochet, bake, bookkeep, and take care of animals on the farm.

 She graduated from the University of Nebraska–Lincoln with a bachelor of arts degree and attended graduate school at the Art Institute of Chicago, where she studied historic preservation.